nims-spin-theory/MLIP_HOT/README.md

 }
 ```

-Additionally, please cite the specific MLIP models you use in your work.
-Refer to the official documentation and publications for each model listed in the **Available MLIP Models** section.
+Please cite the specific MLIP models you use in your work.
+Refer to the official documentation for each model listed in the **Available MLIP Models** section.

+If hull distance calculation is performed, please also cite the OQMD database following the official documents https://oqmd.org/documentation/publications.

 ## Troubleshooting